 In Breww, Beers sit above Recipes in terms of their hierarchy and contain data such as their ABV, allergens & beer style.
 From within a Beer, you can also choose the containers you package this beer in, to help you populate your product list more quickly.
-Recipes sit below beers and they contain the data behind how you actually brew the beer itself.
+Recipes sit below beers, and they contain the data behind how you actually brew the beer itself.
 Recipes contain the various “brew day” stages in addition to your ingredient additions, checks, readings and the timings of each step.
-Recipes (& individual stages of recipes) can even be copied over to different beers to help you save time where you may have recipes that share similar attributes.
+Recipes (& individual stages of recipes) can even be copied over to different beers to help you save time when you may have recipes that share similar attributes.
 Beers and Recipes can be added in Production > View Beers / View Recipes.

-In Breww Products are the things you sell (as opposed to Stock Items which are the things you buy in).
+In Breww, Products are the things you sell (as opposed to Stock items which are the things you buy in).

 To find out more on this, see our Introduction to Products guide.

 If you have your own fleet of tracked containers (cask/kegs), these should be loaded into Breww.
 The importer can be accessed via Settings > Data Imports & Updates > Containers.
 From this importer, you can bring in your containers, in addition to their current location (e.g. at the brewery or with a customer).